How to Implement OKRs? The 4 Guiding Rules

 The one-size-fits-all rule does not apply.
 Here are some ways to implement OKRs based on your company's size, people's responsiveness, and leadership involvement.

-• Start with in-depth training and coaching.
-Leadership and employee training in OKR is the way many organizations and teams decide to begin with.
-Through extensive OKR workshops and personal coaching, you can successfully implement an OKR process and scale it across your organization by improving the goal-setting skills of your collaborators.
+• Start with In-depth Training and Coaching.
+Many organizations and teams decide to begin with leadership and employee training in OKR.
+Through extensive OKR workshops and personal coaching, you can successfully implement OKR processes and scale the way you manage outcomes across your organization by improving the goal-setting skills of your collaborators.

-• Use an unusual format to inspire adoption.
+• Use an Unusual Format to Inspire Adoption.
 In 2018 the world-renowned producer of TED Talks realized that they needed a way to set and follow common company goals.
-On their mission to spread the word about OKRs, project manager Rose Kuo came up with the idea to present the OKR framework making an analogy with The Little Prince masterpiece.
+On their mission to spread the word about OKRs, project manager Rose Kuo came up with the idea to present the OKR framework, making an analogy to The Little Prince's masterpiece.
 In an inspiring way, Kuo was looking not only to talk about creating goals and setting metrics but rather to envision OKRs as a way to inspire people to dream big and bold.
 (Source: WhatMatters "OMG: When TED Adopted OKRs")

 Build an OKR Culture

-The OKR framework allows you to engage people and, most of all, empower them to exceed their reach while, at the same time, keeping them on the same path to the organizational goals.
+Implementing OKRs can help you engage people and, most of all, empower them to exceed their reach while keeping them on the same path to the organizational goals.

 Tags